jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ## Purpose

-- Forcast or detect cascading outages in power systems.
+- Forcast or detect (in real-time) cascading outages in power systems.

 <br>